isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 What is unique about this paint is that it performs well on moist surfaces making it one of the most recommended primers for [bathrooms and kitchens](https://pestpolicy.com/best-primer-for-kitchen-cabinets/).On the contrary, it offers protection for your surfaces against molds and mildew.

 It has excellent color and great coverage with one gallon covering approximately 300-400 square ft. however before application, you need to clean the surface and remove any dirt like paint peelings, dust, and others that may hinder you from achieving an excellent surface.
+Pros:
-Pros: - Excellent adhesion - For use both interiors and exteriors - Perfect for use on moist surfaces - Stain blocking feature - Low VOCs and odor
+- Excellent adhesion
+- For use both interiors and exteriors
+- Perfect for use on moist surfaces
+- Stain blocking feature
+- Low VOCs and odor

+Cons:
-Cons: - More than one coat needed
+- More than one coat needed

-> See Also: > Self Etching Primer vs Regular Primer

 ###  [4.
 Rust-Oleum 01501 Drywall Primer, White](https://www.amazon.com/dp/B001ARJLOS/?tag=p-policy-20)